-Trump's travel ban faces U.S. Supreme Court reckoning
+U.S. Supreme Court weighs legality of Trump's travel ban

 About 150 people demonstrated against the travel ban outside the courthouse on a rainy morning in the U.S. capital.
 Seema Sked, 39, stood before the court’s plaza with a homemade sign that read, “Proud American Muslim.”

-“The Muslim ban offends freedom of religion, which is a protected right,” said Sked, who immigrated with her parents from Pakistan when she was a toddler.
+“The Muslim ban offends freedom of religion, which is a protected right,” said Sked, who immigrated with her parents from Pakistan when she was a toddler and now lives in Virginia.
 “It hurts me because it is singling out and demeaning Muslims because of their faith.”

 The challengers have argued the policy was motivated by Trump’s enmity toward Muslims, pressing that point in lower courts with some success by citing statements he made as a candidate and as president.
 As a candidate, Trump promised “a total and complete shutdown of Muslims entering the United States.”